-Report Launch: Innovative Approaches to Resident Participation in London
+Report Launch: Innovative approaches to resident participation in London

 How are London boroughs finding new, innovative ways to involve residents in how they meaningfully make decisions and design and deliver services?
 That was the question that LOTI set out to answer in early 2023 as part of our research project on Innovative Approaches to Resident Participation.
 We conducted over 30 interviews with different teams from different boroughs, and in combination with desk research have produced a report that reveals some of the cutting edge work that London had done.